Vallenzi/JuaraGCPS12/3. Create ML Models with BigQuery ML: Challenge Lab/tutor.md

 ));
 ```

-### Task 4.
-Predict which new visitors will come back and purchase
+# 4. Predict which new visitors will come back and purchase
-Run this script in BigQuery Editor
+Jalankan kode berikut pada BigQuery
 ```sql
 SELECT
 *